oracle-quickstart/oci-weblogic-migration/README.md

    | `Database Listener Port`         | Port for DB connection (default: 1521).                   |

-Restore Process after Stack Application
+Restore Process after Stack Apply
 -------------------------------------------
 Once the ORM stack is applied, the restore process ensures that the cloud environment mirrors the on-premise WebLogic domain.
 During the OCI Compute Instances boot process, the cloud-init are initiated which complete the migration of the on-premise domain to OCI.